senorcarbone/incubator-flink/docs/cli.md

   "list" action arguments:

-     -r,--running                   Show running programs and their JobIDs
+     -reservoir,--running                   Show running programs and their JobIDs

      -s,--scheduled                 Show scheduled programs and their JobIDs